decentralized-identity/bbs-signature/draft-looker-cfrg-bbs-signatures.md

 - msg_octets (REQUIRED), octet string.
 The message to be hashed.
 - count (REQUIRED), an integer greater or equal to 1.
 The number of scalars to output.
-- dst (OPTIONAL), an octet string, representing an ASCII encoded domain separation tag.
-If not supplied, it defaults to the octet string given by utf8(ciphersuite_id || "H2S_"), where ciphersuite_id is defined by the ciphersuite.
+- dst (OPTIONAL), an octet string representing a domain separation tag.
+                  If not supplied, it defaults to the octet string given by utf8(ciphersuite_id || "H2S_"), where
+                  ciphersuite_id is defined by the ciphersuite.

 Parameters: